fuse-box/fuse-box/docs/plugins/AssetsPlugin.md

 ## Output destination

 Customise server path by providing `dest` option.
-Not, that your global `output` configuration is considered to be the root.
+Note, that your global `output` configuration is considered to be the root.
 Don't set an absolute path as it will break the overal cosistency (global settings for hashing for example)

 Globall: